Best Electric Guitars 2024: Fine Electrics For Beginner To Pro Players

 The Telecaster truly is a timeless guitar; nothing exemplifies this more than how little has changed over the years - if we don't count a name change and a very brief stint with no name at all.
 So many players have fallen for the Tele's bright, articulate attack and singing upper-mids that mean it's heard in even the densest of mixes.

-This Mex-made Vintera Tele is a great replication of the renowned 60s models, with the addition of a Bigsby tailpiece (though if that trem unit isn’t your thing, it’s also available as a hardtail).
-Expect plenty of bite and twang from the bridge pickup, alongside mellow warmth in the neck pickup position, with some great sounds in between too.
+This Mexican-made Vintera II Telecaster is an excellent homage to the iconic 60s models.
+Featuring a rosewood fingerboard—a significant upgrade from the pau ferro used in the first iteration—the Vintera II beautifully captures its vintage inspiration.
+Expect plenty of bite and twang from the bridge pickup, alongside mellow warmth in the neck pickup position, with some great sounds in between, too.

-The guitar boasts a period-correct and comfortable early 60s C neck profile, vintage style frets and a 7.25” fingerboard radius lending it a vintage-style feel.
+The guitar boasts a period-correct and comfortable early 60s C neck profile, vintage-style frets and a 7.25” fingerboard radius lending it an old school feel.

 Specifications